-I just got the weekly newsletter from Cooks Illustrated, and they have a recipe for Stars and Stripes Berry Trifle, made with store-bought ingredients.
+This recipe for Stars and Stripes Berry Trifle from Cooks Illustrated is made with store-bought ingredients.
 I thought it would be a different way to serve our fresh fruit in the morning, using vanilla yogurt instead of vanilla custard.
-And I think I'll reduce this recipe a bit, since I won't need to fill a three quart trifle bowl!
+Happy July 4th!

 Stars and Stripes Berry Trifle